 4. How many credits must I take?

-For the pass second degree, you need to take 8 Brock credits.
-(This number changes if you are considering the Major second degree)
+For a second degree, you need to take 11.5 Brock credits.

 5. I have been given a transfer credit for MATH 1P97 (for instance).
 How does that affect my course selection?

-Java is a modern, object-oriented programming language that is easy to learn.
+Java is a modern, object-oriented programming language that is an excellent language for learning computer programming.
 It also has the advantage of being able to interface with just about any computer system platform, which is why so many World Wide Web (WWW) and Internet applications are being written in it.
-See the Department’s Java page for more Java info and resources.
+It is also used in industry.

-Second and third year courses are often in the range of 60 to 80 students, and fourth year courses usually have only 10 to 20 students enrolled.
+Second and third year courses are often in the range of 80-120 students, and fourth year courses usually have only 20-40 students enrolled.

 Additional types of assistance are available for students with special needs, from specialized computers and technical aids to note-taking services.
 You can obtain more information about these services from the Student Success Centre.